 Boltbus releases its famous $1 tickets six weeks in advance, and the price starts to increase from that moment onwards.
-In order to get the possible deal, I recommend confirming your travel plans as soon as you can.
+In order to get the possible deal, confirm your travel plans as soon as you can.
 If you know your exact date of travel six weeks out, it's likely you'll be one of those lucky travelers who get to travel across the country on the cheap.

-Sign Up for BoltBus Rewards
+Sign up for BoltBus Rewards

 BoltBus Rewards is a fantastic way to save money on bus travel if you find yourself frequently traveling around the United States.

 BoltBus Rewards works kind of like a loyalty card -- once you've taken eight trips with BoltBus, they'll give you a free bus ride from whichever destination you choose, with no strings attached.
 Yep, that even means that you can choose the day and time without any restrictions.